openstreetmap/help-website/README.md

-# OSQA-Ask Static
+# Static-ized OSQA-Ask

 This repository contains the tools used for the initial import of the dynamic version of https://osqa-ask.wireshark.org and its subsequent conversion to a static site.
+The static site is generated using the [Hugo](https://gohugo.io/) static site generator.

 # Import

-The site was imported using `tools/import-from-osqa.py`.
+The site was imported using `tools/fetch-questions.py` and `tools/fetch-upfiles.py`.
-This downloaded each question page to `import/question` and file attachments to `import/upfiles`.
+These downloaded each question page to `import/question` and file attachments to `import/upfiles`, respectively.

 What's included in the import:

-- Public questions. `import-from-osqa.py` doesn't do any sort of authentication.
+- Public questions. `fetch-questions.py` doesn't do any sort of authentication.

-- Files attached to public questions.
+- Files attached to public questions (“upfiles”).

-What's not included in the import:
+What's *not* included in the import:

 - The badge and tag lists.

 - User profiles.

+After the site was imported the following tasks were completed manually.

+- File attachments were moved to `import/upfiles` was manually moved to `site/static/upfiles`

+# Directory Layout

+Notable directories are:

+- `import/`.
+Imported questions created using `tools/fetch-questions.py`.
+- `logs/`.
+Import script logs.
+- `site/`.
+Hugo configuration, assets, and generated site contents.
+  - `config.toml`.
+Main Hugo configuration.
+  - `content/questions/`.
+Questions converted to CommonMark using `tools/convert-questions.py`.
+  - `layouts/_default/baseof.html`.
+Base page template.
+  - `layouts/_default/home.html`.
+Home page template.
+  - `layouts/_default/single.html`.
+Question page template.
+  - `public/`.
+Generated site contents.
+  - `static/images`.
+OSQA images, copied over manually.
+  - `static/upfiles`.
+Attachments downloaded using `tools/fetch-upfiles.py`.

 # Maintenance

-The
+You need [Hugo](https://gohugo.io) to generate the site.
+You additionally need Python 3, the (BeautifulSoup/)[https://www.crummy.com/software/BeautifulSoup/] Python module, and (Pandoc)[https://pandoc.org/] to regeneate the questions.

+To generate the site, run `hugo` in the `site` directory.
+Output will be written to `site/public`.

+To regenerate the questions, run `tools\convert-questions.py`.
+This should only be necessary if you're fixing a conversion bug.

 # Questions: